You are in the View from the Fen archives. Scroll down the page for a selection of earlier articles

 August 2005

 New forms of television are evolving, that place viewers in the director's chair, change what broadcasters do, and provide new ways of delivering what used to come over the air.
 The coverage of key events in the summer of 2005 gives a glimpse of the future, as TV responds to the challenge of the Web.
-Click to read articlego to
+Click to read article

 June 2005

 A world in which a majority of the population - not just in developed countries, but everywhere - has a mobile or portable electronic device now looks possible.
 In fact, it is beginning to seem inevitable.
 The effect will be profound, as mobiles - offering both phone calls, and data services such as text messaging and the Internet - reach parts that wired phones and the wired Internet have until now failed to penetrate.
-Click to read articlego to
+Click to read article

 March 2005